paulogpafilho/wls-password-decryptor/README.md

 Email: paulogpafilho@gmail.com

-This is a simple Weblogic password decrytor.
+This is a simple Weblogic password decryptor.

-Useful if you forgot a password for the admin user or any of the datasources or other domain password.
+Useful if you forgot a password for the admin user, any of the datasources passwords or other domain passwords.

 Usage: